Yuvaraj-019/Selenium_Automation/README.md

 Automation Testing of website/Application
 Below is a **premium, advanced, GitHub-ready README.md**, fully customized for your **Selenium Automation Framework** with **20+ test cases**, including dropdowns, tables, iFrames, window handling, and full Parabank coverage.

-This is a **copy–paste ready Markdown README** — professional, clean, and scoring high marks.

 ---

 This repository contains a **Python + Selenium automated testing framework** for the **Parabank Demo Application**:

 🔗 [https://parabank.parasoft.com](https://parabank.parasoft.com)

 It includes **20+ end-to-end test scenarios**, advanced UI interactions, window handling, iFrames, dropdowns, tables, and complete functional test coverage of the application.